home-assistant/home-assistant.io/source/_integrations/livisi.markdown

 The following devices are currently supported by this integration:

 - Indoor Smart Plug (PSS)
+- Inwall Switch (ISSx)
+- Outdoor Smart Plug (PSSO)
-- Room Heating Control (VRCC) that includes support for physical heating devices such as RSTx, WRT, FSC8
+- Room Heating Control (VRCC) that includes support for physical heating devices such as Radiator Thermostat (RSTx), Room Thermostat (WRT) or Floor Heating Control (FSC8)

 ## Prequisites